Alyvix is an open source APM software tool for visual monitoring

 Automate any GUI-based (even streamed) Windows application: Alyvix works by processing screen frames, without being hardwired to APIs

-Run visual test cases that interact with a machine just as a real user would: Alyvix uses mouse and keyboard like a person
+Run visual test cases that interact with a machine just as a real user would: Alyvix uses the mouse and keyboard just like a person does

-Measure transaction time click-to-appearance: Alyvix measures how long each transaction takes to complete after the last interaction
+Measure transaction time click-to-appearance: Alyvix measures how long each transaction takes to complete after the previous interaction

 Record the availability and responsiveness of each transaction: Alyvix allows you to monitor the performance of end-user experiences

-Provide demonstrable and indisputable proof with annotated screenshots that Alyvix produces whenever the visual response times out
+Alyvix provides demonstrable and indisputable proof with annotated screenshots whenever the visual response times out

-The first step to automating end-user workflows is to visually define their transactions, and Alyvix Editor gives you all the proper tools.
-Just point and click to select some GUI components from an application view creating an Alyvix Object.
+The first step to automating end-user workflows is to visually define their transactions, and Alyvix Editor gives you all the tools you need.
+Just point and click to select GUI components from an application view and create a task step in your Alyvix test case.
 For each component you can set up its type (image, rectangle or text), its actions (mouse and keyboard) and its click-to-appearance time thresholds (warning, critical and timeout).

-Having created a set of Alyvix Objects, you can drag and drop them into the scripting panel in order to compose the desired end-user workflow, creating an Alyvix visual test case consisting of a sequence of visual transactions.
+Having created the task steps, you can drag and drop them into the scripting panel in order to compose the desired end-user workflow, creating an Alyvix visual test case consisting of a sequence of visual transactions.
 Conditionals and loops help implement more complex logic.

 The Alyvix Robot CLI tool runs visual test cases saved as .alyvix files: this command executes end-user bots that reproduce recorded end-user workflows.
 The resulting performance transaction measures are displayed both in the CLI and saved as human readable output files, with annotated screenshots that provide demonstrable and indisputable proof in case of failure.

-The end goal is showing trends over time of your end-user workflow performance.
-This requires you to schedule test cases regularly and continuously, integrating their output into your own monitoring system and, finally, analysing latency and downtime to assess IT service quality.
-Contact us if you need support in test case building, its integration or its maintenance.
+The end goal is to visualize trends over time with dashboards showing your end-user workflow performance.
+The data for this is drawn from regularly and continuously scheduled test cases, integrating their output into your own monitoring system and, finally, analysing latency and downtime to assess IT service quality.
+Contact us if you need support in building test cases, or their integration or maintenance.